Mortimer333/Dito/README.md

 - [DONE] events and {{}}
 - [DONE] passing html to the inside of element will result in rendering it inside of it
 - [DONE] allow choosing where to put injected html
+- [REMOVED] Event when first render finishes and every component is downloaded - not really doable with all those asyncs, and removing that creates pretty long waiting time
 - [REMOVED] Add jmonkey-spinner class - if someone wants to have loaders they will add them
 - [REMOVED] Add a way to send all templates for page in one file - can't put js modules in string and make it work with Function
 - [REMOVED] Save JS in local storage and build it from Function - same reason as single file - can't put exports in string